Kartikio/Dashtoon-Submission/README.md

 - In the notebook just change the **content_image_path** and **style_image_path** run for more than 300 epochs and enjoy the results.

+- The notebook has been run on bare 8 Core CPU.
+So, no special need of GPU and for less than 1000 epochs it should run well on CPU.

 ## Dependencies
 Python-3.10.1